OCR-D/ocr-d.github.io/v3.0.0/questionnaire.md

 ### Interactivity

-The tools provided by MP should be exectuable in a mass digitization context.
+The tools provided by MP should be executable in a mass digitization context.
 For the preparation/training/configuration, interactivity can be required.
 In what form does your software require user intervention:

 - [ ] Web interface
 - [ ] Editing config files